Distributionally Robust Wireless Semantic Communication with Large AI Models: Numerical Results

-To further evaluate robustness, we test both models under FGSM adversarial attacks with a perturbation strength of $\epsilon=0.01$.
-Figure~\ref{fig:BLEU_SNR_FGSM} shows BLEU scores under adversarially perturbed inputs across both fading scenarios.
-Under Rayleigh fading, \OurAlg exhibits a sharp performance advantage: it reaches 0.65 BLEU at 5dB and stabilizes at 0.90–0.95 beyond 15dB, while DeepSC peaks lower at 0.80–0.85.
-The gap widens to 0.10–0.15 BLEU points at 30dB, highlighting \OurAlg’s greater resilience to adversarial semantic distortions in harsh channel conditions.
-Under AWGN, the gap is smaller but still evident. \OurAlg and DeepSC both start near 0.50 at 0dB, but \OurAlg reaches 0.90–0.95 at higher SNRs, maintaining a consistent margin of 0.05–0.10 BLEU points over DeepSC.
-Compared to Rayleigh, the performance trends are smoother under AWGN, reflecting lower variability.
-Nevertheless, \OurAlg consistently outperforms DeepSC across the entire SNR range, confirming its generalizability to both mild and severe channel disturbances.
+To further evaluate robustness, we test both models under FGSM adversarial attacks with a perturbation strength of 10\%.
+Fig.~\ref{fig:BLEU_SNR_FGSM} shows BLEU scores under adversarially perturbed inputs across both fading scenarios. \blue{Under Rayleigh fading, WaSeCom exhibits a sharp performance advantage: it reaches approximately $0.75$ BLEU at $5$dB and stabilizes in the $0.90–0.92$ range at an SNR of approximately $20$dB.
+This widens its performance gap over DeepSC, which peaks lower in the $0.83–0.85$ range.} The gap widens to 0.10–0.15 BLEU points at 30dB, highlighting \OurAlg’s greater resilience to adversarial semantic distortions in harsh channel conditions. \blue{Under the AWGN channel, WaSeCom shows a distinct performance advantage in the low-to-mid SNR regime ($0-12$ dB).
+At SNRs of $13$ dB and above, both models reach a performance ceiling, achieving comparable near-perfect BLEU scores.
+This demonstrates that WaSeCom's robustness is most impactful in challenging channel conditions without sacrificing performance in high-quality channels.} \blue{Under the Rayleigh channel, WaSeCom's performance is highly competitive, showing a slight advantage at low SNRs (0-3 dB) while performing comparably to DeepSC in the mid-SNR range (6-12 dB).
+Under the AWGN channel, however, WaSeCom demonstrates a clear and consistent performance advantage across all tested SNRs.
+This nuanced result confirms its effective generalization, particularly showcasing its robustness in less variable channel conditions.} \blue{The performance dip for \OurAlg observed in the 9–12 dB SNR region of Fig.~\ref{fig:BLEU_SNR_FGSM}a is an expected consequence of the robustness–fidelity trade-off inherent in WDRO.
+Within this intermediate SNR range, our framework prioritizes worst-case stability, allocating model capacity to defend against distributional shifts.
+In contrast, DeepSC, which is optimized solely for average-case performance, can achieve slightly higher fidelity in this narrow band.
+However, The performance of \OurAlg is better at both lower ($<$9 dB) and higher ($>$12 dB) SNRs, which demonstrates its greater overall resilience, which is the primary objective of its design.}

-Overall, these results validate \OurAlg’s design objective of achieving dual robustness.
+Overall, these results validate \OurAlg's design objective of achieving dual robustness.
 It helps maintain semantic fidelity in the face of both channel degradation and input-level adversarial shifts.
-While improvements over DeepSC are not always large in absolute terms, they are consistent, particularly in the more challenging Rayleigh fading and adversarial settings, making \OurAlg a more reliable solution for real-world text SemCom systems
+While improvements over DeepSC are not always large in absolute terms, they are consistent, particularly in the more challenging Rayleigh fading and adversarial settings.
+This makes \OurAlg a more reliable solution for real-world text SemCom systems.